dolthub/dolt/doc/decent/vision.md

-# Mission and Vision
+# Vision

-*Noms mission is to enable the world's developers to build complex decentralized applications.*
+*Noms enables developers to build rich decentralized applications*

-We believe that the biggest challenge faced by today's developers is lack of a datastore appropriate for complex decentralized applications.
-Our vision is to provide a database native to the decentralized web that
+Decentralization promises to be the next great evolution of the Web.
+But developers today struggle to create even simple decentralized applications because there are no databases that work well in a decentralized environment.

-provides:
+Our vision is to provide a database native to the decentralized web that includes:

 1. Efficient and correct multiparty sync and conflict resolution
 1. Search across the entire network, including data that isn’t local